Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Results, Analysis, and Discussion

-A common method to assess the quality of KCs is examining how well they match cognitive theory; the expected pattern on the KCs should follow the \emph{power law of practice}, which states that the number of errors should decrease as the amount of practice on certain KCs increases~\cite{newell2013mechanisms,snoddy1926learning}.
-Hence, we compare the error rate across different attempts at KCs with the estimated student KC mastery levels from KCGen-KT on CodeWorkout.
-For this experiment, we prompt GPT-4o to label whether each student submission contains an error on each KC.
-For all incorrect student submissions, we provide the problem statement, the associated KCs, and the student code, and prompt GPT-4o to (1) reason about the errors, (2) generate a corrected version of the code, and (3) assign a binary correctness label to each KC, indicating whether the student made an error on this KC in their submission (See Appendix \ref{sec: prompt} for the exact prompt).
-We acknowledge that although we find this process to be empirically accurate, a formal validation is necessary to verify the accuracy of the KC-level correctness labels.

-To plot the curves, at attempt $t$, we average the binary correctness label (where we use $1$ as incorrect) over all students on the problem that represents their $t$-th attempt at the KC.
-We also calculate the predicted error rate similarly, using KCGen-KT to estimate the mastery level of each student on each KC at each time step and taking the complement.
+\textbf{Learning Curve Analysis} A common method to assess the quality of KCs is examining the alignment with the \emph{power law of practice}, which states that the error rate should decrease as the amount of practice on certain KCs increases~\cite{newell2013mechanisms,snoddy1926learning}.
+Hence, we compare the error rate across attempts at KCs with the estimated student KC mastery levels from KCGen-KT on CodeWorkout.
+We prompt GPT-4o to label KC correctness on incorrect student submissions.
+We prompt GPT-4o to (1) reason about the errors, (2) fix the errors, and (3) assign a binary correctness label to each KC, indicating whether the student made an error on this KC (See Appendix \ref{sec: prompt} for the exact prompt).
+In our experiments, we found that empirically, these KC-level error labels are mostly accurate; however, a formal human evaluation is necessary, which we defer to future work.
+To plot the curves, at attempt $t$, we average the binary correctness label over all students on the problem that represents their $t$-th attempt at the KC.
+We calculate the predicted error rate similarly, using KCGen-KT to estimate the mastery level of each student on each KC at each time step and taking the complement.